 If a higher sex drive is your goal, then it’s time to make some lifestyle changes.
 For instance, decreasing your stress levels, improving your sleep, adding more natural aphrodisiacs to your meals and exercising the right amount to put your mind and body back into a libido-encouraging state are all techniques for how to increase libido without potentially harmful drugs.

+What is libido, and why does it disappear among some of us?
 Libido is defined as a person’s overall sexual drive or desire for sexual activity.
 Low libido in women and low libido in men have some similar roots, along with some gender-specific ones as well.

-For men, it’s actually quite normal to have a gradual decrease in libido as a man gets older.
+It’s actually quite normal to have a gradual decrease in libido as a man gets older.
 Each man is different, but most men tend to have some amount of sexual desire into their 60s and 70s.
 If aging isn’t at the root of libido decrease, a man may be depressed or experiencing too much stress.

 Low testosterone can also cause erectile dysfunction (ED), a condition in which a man can’t get or maintain an erection.
 While both issues may involve low testosterone, ED and low libido do not necessarily equate or even happen at the same time, although they’re thought of as common “comorbidities” (concurrent conditions).

-Low libido is actually more common in men with premature or delayed ejaculation than it is those with erectile dysfunction.
-(4) Men who have a hard time getting or maintaining an erection often have a normal or even high sex drive.
-Common causes of a loss of sexual desire or low libido in women include issues in your relationship with your sexual partner, sociocultural influences (job stress, media images of sexuality, etc. ) and medical conditions (like fibroids, endometriosis and thyroid problems).
+When it comes to a low sex drive in women, there can be many causes.
+Common causes of a loss of sexual desire or low libido in a woman include issues in her relationship with her sexual partner, sociocultural influences (job stress, media images of sexuality, etc. ) and medical conditions (like fibroids, endometriosis and thyroid problems).

 Female testosterone levels peak in the mid-20s and then steadily decrease until a woman goes through menopause.
 After menopause, female testosterone levels drop dramatically, and sex drive can drop dramatically as well.
 Birth control pills and other forms of hormonal pregnancy prevention can also have negative effects on a woman’s desire for sexual activity.
-(10)

 When it comes to how to increase your libido, there are two key biological chemicals that may affect your level of sexual desire whether you’re a man or woman: dopamine and prolactin.
 It’s theorized that dopamine increases desire while prolactin decreases it.